George Whitman: Shakespeare and Company

 In August 1946, Whitman boarded a ship for Paris, to work in a camp for war orphans.
 When it disbanded, he enrolled at the Sorbonne to study French civilisation.
 He traded his G.I. rations for other veterans' book allowances, quickly amassing a large number of books.
 He left the door to his tiny room in the Hotel de Suez unlocked, so anyone could come and read the books whether he was home or not.
-Lawrence Ferlinghetti remembered: "He was living in this little room, no windows and books stacked up to the ceiling on three sides.
-And there was George in the middle, reading in this broken down armchair".

 With his own collection of one thousand books, and having come into a small inheritance, Whitman bought an Arab grocery in Paris and transformed it into a bookstore in 1951 at 37 rue de la Bûcherie on the Left Bank.
 It was first called Le Mistral, but was later renamed (in 1964) Shakespeare and Company, after Sylvia Beach's earlier Paris bookstore of the same name (1919 to 1941).
 Beach, who visited Whitman's bookstore, is said to have called his shop the "spiritual successor" to her own.

 Whitman's shop opened just two years before his friend Lawrence Ferlinghetti co-founded City Lights in San Francisco.
 The two men had met in Paris in 1948.

 Beginning in 1951, when the shop opened, Whitman invited travelers—usually aspiring writers, poets, and artists—to stay in the shop for free.
 In exchange, they were asked to help out around the bookstore, agree to read a book a day, and write a one-page autobiography for the shop's archives.
-Whitman called these guests "Tumbleweeds" after the rootless plants that "blow in and out on the winds of chance", as he described.
-On Sunday mornings, he would traditionally cook his guests a pancake breakfast, brewing up a thin ersatz "syrup" out of some burnt sugar and water.
-Since 1951, an estimated 30,000 people have slept at Shakespeare and Company in beds found tucked among the shelves of books.
+Whitman called these guests "tumbleweeds" after the rootless plants that "blow in and out on the winds of chance".
+On Sunday mornings, he would traditionally cook his guests a pancake breakfast, brewing up a "syrup" out of burnt sugar and water.
+Since 1951, an estimated 30,000 people have slept at Shakespeare and Company in beds tucked among the shelves.